ericlugo/JavaScript-I/README.md

 * Move on to tomorrow's content and start studying callbacks, write a few of your own to get the hang of it.
 * Look at array methods like .map(), .reduce(), .filter(). use them on the data in the arrays assignment to accomplish the same things you did with the ES5 for loop.

+---

+# This branch is maintained by: Eric SarragaLugo